-The pathways in IPDs are typically represented as linking consecutive categories of components (Figure 2.2), starting with drivers and ending in receptors that, in this context, are water resources as defined in Box 1.
-Unfortunately, the hydrological and ecological literature often uses different names for some of these components (Table 2.1).
-We have adopted the terminology used in US EPA (1998, 2014, 2017), Bartolo et al. (2017) and the Australian Government's Geological and Bioregional Assessment Program (Peeters et al. 2021, 2022) because these seem to be the most common terms currently used in Australian environmental impact assessment.
+The pathways in IPDs are typically represented as linking consecutive categories of components (Figure 2), starting with drivers and ending in receptors, which in this context are water resources as defined in Box 1.
+Unfortunately, the hydrological and ecological literature often uses different names for some of these components (Table 1).
+We have adopted terms used in US EPA (1998, 2014, 2017), Bartolo et al. (2017) and the Australian Government's Geological and Bioregional Assessment Program (Peeters et al. 2021, Peeters et al. 2022) because these seem to be the most common terms currently used in Australian environmental impact assessment.

-Figure 2.2.
-The consecutive categories of components along an impact pathway from a driver to a receptor in a typical IPD.
-Note that processes may occur before and after stressors along the pathway.
-See Table 2.1 for definitions and synonyms of the five components.
+Figure 2.
+The consecutive categories of components along an impact pathway from a driver to a receptor in a typical IPD

+Note: Processes may occur before and after stressors along the pathway.
+See Table 1 for definitions and synonyms of the five components.

-Table 2.1 Terms, definitions, synonyms and examples for the categories of components along a pathway from a driver to a receptor (Figure 2.2) for a typical IPD or ECM.
+Table 1.
+Terms, definitions, synonyms and examples for the categories of components along a pathway from a driver to a receptor (Figure 2) for a typical IPD or ECM

-Term Definition Synonym(s) Examples Driver "Major external driving forces (human or natural) that have large-scale influences on natural systems" (Peeters et al. 2021).
-Driving force Natural: climate, geology, latitude Human: climate change, urbanization, agriculture, mining, gas extraction Source An entity or action that generates or increases stressors in the environment (but at smaller scales than drivers).
-Activity Entity: pipelines, roads, mine- affected-water storages Action: vegetation clearance, ore extraction, dam spill Stressor "any physical, chemical or biological entity that can induce an adverse response" (US EPA 1998).
-Threat, agent, impact variable Physical: altered flow regimes, temperature, pH, turbidity Chemical: metals, process chemicals, pesticides
+Term Definition Synonym(s) Examples Driver 'Major external driving forces (human or natural) that have large- scale influences on natural systems' (Peeters et al. 2021) Driving force Natural: climate, geology, latitude Source An entity or action that generates or increases stressors in the environment (but at smaller scales than drivers) Activity Entity: pipelines, roads, mine-affected water storages Action: vegetation clearance, ore extraction, dam spill Stressor ' any physical, chemical or biological entity that can induce an adverse response' (US EPA 1998) Threat, agent, impact variable Physical: altered flow regimes, temperature, pH, turbidity Chemical: metals, process chemicals, pesticides Biological: invasive species, bacterial and viral pathogens Process ' any environmental process that provides a pathway to release, disperse or transform a stressor from a source' (Stauber et al. 2022) Exposure pathway, pathway Physical: surface runoff, groundwater flux, in-channel flow, erosion Chemical: dissolution, precipitation/flocculation Biological: movements such as migration and foraging, predation Receptor ' the ecological entity exposed to the stressor.
+This term may refer to tissues, organisms, populations, communities, and ecosystems' (US EPA 1998) Endpoint, ecological component, biological system Tissue: liver, skin Organisms and populations: EPBC Act listed species, stygofauna, aquatic invertebrates, native fish, waterbirds, humans Communities: EPBC Act listed communities, riparian vegetation Ecosystems: rivers, floodplains, wetlands, groundwater-dependent ecosystems

-EPBC = Environment Protection and Biodiversity Conservation Act 1999
+EPBC Act = Environment Protection and Biodiversity Conservation Act 1999.